XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ## DisallowXRP ##

 The DisallowXRP setting (`disallowIncomingXRP` in RippleAPI) is designed to discourage RCL users from sending XRP to an address by accident.
-This reduces the costs and effort of bouncing undesired payments, if you operate a gateway that does not trade XRP.
+This reduces the costs and effort of bouncing undesired payments, if your gateway does not trade XRP.
 The DisallowXRP flag is not strictly enforced, because doing so could allow addresses to become permanently unusable if they run out of XRP.
-Client applications should honor the DisallowXRP flag, but it is intentionally possible to work around.
+Client applications should honor the DisallowXRP flag by default.

 An issuing gateway that does not trade XRP should enable the DisallowXRP flag on the gateway's issuing and operational addresses.
 A private exchange that trades in XRP should only enable the DisallowXRP flag on addresses that are not expected to receive XRP.